 How we handle your homeowners or condominium association in Northern Virginia

-We require that the tenant abide by all community and association rules.
-To help us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To assist us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
 Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us your old passes before new passes can be issued.
+Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference